Is James Bond a good spy? Is he at best competent, and often quite inept? Does a dumber 007 make for a better reading experience?

 With few exceptions, Bond’s point of view is always with us.
 Quite a contrast from the last novel, The Spy Who Loved Me, where Bond was viewed exclusively through the eyes of a woman he was rescuing.
 Bond is again trying to save a woman here, but Fleming takes no chances cheesing off fans.
 We are locked into Bond’s viewpoint, his impressions, even his boyhood memories.
 This is Bond up close and personal.

-Sure, he’s focused on the woman.
+Sure, Bond’s focused on the woman.
 But shouldn’t a life of danger have conditioned him to keep a better lookout?

 As it turns out, this is not a fatal mistake.
 He makes much worse ones in this book.
 Yet in the end, these flaws do not lessen the quality of the novel.
-In fact, they only add suspense.
+In fact, they only magnify the suspense.

 “You know that this can happen, my friend – to men and to women.
 They burn the heart out of themselves by living too greedily, and suddenly they examine their lives and see that they are worthless.
 They have had everything, eating all the sweets of life at one great banquet, and there is nothing left.”